isabella232/pmp-support-site/docs/developers/050_best_practices.md

 ## Item Links

-When a document "contains" other docs, you should use `links.item` in the parent doc to claim (and optionally order) the children.
+When a document "contains" other documents, you should use `links.item` in the parent doc to claim (and optionally order) the children.

-The most common use-case for this is in Story docs, when they "contain" associated image/audio/video media.
+The most common use case for this is in Story docs, when they "contain" associated image/audio/video media.
 In this case, you should also set a `rels` key on each `links.item`, to indicate to consumers what type of child item each is.
 This example illustrates common/known rels for Story items:

 ```javascript
 itemLink.href = "https://api.pmp.io/docs/<MEDIA_GUID>";